ethicalAndroid/Snake-Eyed-Heroes/Rolling-Dice.md

 ## Danger

-Challenges have an Danger level, a Challenge rating, and an Outcome.
+Challenges have a Danger level, a Challenge rating, and an Outcome.
 The Danger level is either:

 - Low Stakes: No penalty